Justice Department & Immigration Enforcement

 Government Lawyer Yanked From Immigration Detail in Minnesota After Telling Judge ‘This Job Sucks’

-A government attorney assigned to assist with immigration litigation in Minnesota was removed from her detail after telling a federal judge that her work and the immigration system “suck,” highlighting intense strain on the Justice Department under the Trump administration’s immigration surge.
+A government attorney assigned to assist with immigration litigation in Minnesota was removed from her detail after telling a federal judge that her work and the immigration system “suck,” exposing the intense strain on federal lawyers amid the Trump administration’s immigration enforcement surge.

 Abrupt Withdrawal After Courtroom Outburst